ratify-project/ratify-web/docs/plugins/verifier/notation.md

 1. `verificationCerts`: Notation verifier will load all certificates from path specified in this array.

 2. `verificationCertStores`: Defines a collection of Notary Project [Trust Stores](https://github.com/notaryproject/specifications/blob/main/specs/trust-store-trust-policy.md#trust-store).
 Notary Project specification defines a [Trust Policy](https://github.com/notaryproject/notaryproject/blob/main/specs/trust-store-trust-policy.md), which is a policy construct to specify which identities and Trust Stores are trusted to produce artifacts in a verification.
-The name of CertificateStore resource(s) must be accurately provided.
-When a CertificateStore name is specifed, the notation verifier will be configured to trust all certificates fetched from that particular CertificateStore resource.
+The name of KeyManagementProvider (KMP) resource(s) must be accurately provided.
+When a KMP name is specifed, the notation verifier will be configured to trust all certificates fetched from that particular KMP resource.
 Note: CLI is NOT SUPPORTED.

 > NOTE: `verificationCertStores` supersedes `verificationCerts` if both fields are specified.
+> **WARNING!**: Starting in Ratify v1.2.0, the `KeyManagementProvider` resource replaces `CertificateStore`.
+It is NOT recommended to use both `CertificateStore` and `KeyManagementProvider` resources together.
+If using helm to upgrade Ratify, please make sure to delete any existing `CertificateStore` resources.
+For self-managed `CertificateStore` resources, users should migrate to the equivalent `KeyManagementProvider`.
+If migration is not possible and both resources must exist together, please make sure to use DIFFERENT names for each resource type.
+Ratify is configured to prefer `KMP` resources when a matching `CertificateStore` with same name is found.

-In the following example, the verifier's configuration references 2 `CertificateStore`s, certstore-akv, certstore-akv1.
+In the following example, the verifier's configuration references 2 `KeyManagementProvider`s, kmp-akv, kmp-akv1.
 Here, `ca:certs` is the only trust store specified and the `certs` suffix corresponds to the `certs` certification collection listed in the `verificationCertStores` section.

 Sample Notation yaml spec: